 Go to Manage Orders > List/Search Orders and find your domain name which you want to change the Name Server.
-As soon as you see your Domain name, click on it.

 It may take up to 24 hours to reflect your Nameserver changes across the globe.

 That would be because of the DNS caching of your Internet Service Provider (ISP).

-Sometimes, your mobile browser will display contents from your old server.
+Sometimes, your mobile browser display contents from your old server.
 And your personal computer shows your website from your new server.
 This difference would usually be because of your ISP’s DNS cache.

-How to verify your Nameserver changes
+How to Verify Your Nameserver Changes?

-You can see your domain’s current Nameserver across the internet.
+You can see your domain’s current Nameservers across the internet.
 You might even see both previous and new values used by various test networks on this website.

 Please wait until every test servers use the same Name Server value.

 Once the Nameserver changes propagated entirely, you can change your website files.

 Are you looking to use our FREE Migration support to migrate your website?
 Then you may not need to change the Name Server yourself.
-We will take care of that.

 We are here to take care of that.